Timeline of the 2014 pro-Russian unrest in Ukraine: 22 March

 In Kherson nearly 300 Communist Party supporters held a protest in favour of the federalization of Ukraine, but were met with 3,000 pro-Ukrainian protesters.
 In Donetsk 2,000 protesters held a pro-Russia rally and demanded a referendum to give the Donbas region greater autonomy; demonstrators carried Russian flags and chanted "Russia" and "Yanukovych is our elected president."
-They then picketed the regional council.
+They then picketed the Donetsk Oblast Council.
 Nearly 1,000 rallied in Luhansk.
 They demanded Kharytonov and Klinchaev's release and also supported Yanukovych.